khofstadter/CS220-AU-navigating-the-digital-world/README.md

 This is Krisztian's todo list:

 ### by week 4
-- week 4 recap
-- find student repost
-- delete temp Git accountt
+- delete temp Git account
-- sort out Facebook group issue
 - screencast on VSC
 - screencast for GitHub vs Wordpress
 - student examples for project idea